 Orphans and Vulnerable Children

 MEASURE Evaluation works to improve programs for orphans and vulnerable children (OVC) by facilitating the collection and use of much-needed data about programs and populations.
 We are building capacity in monitoring and evaluating OVC programs globally through indicator and tool development, program evaluation, and technical assistance.
-MEASURE Evaluation has conducted evaluations of OVC programs in Kenya, Tanzania, Zambia, and Mozambique.
+MEASURE Evaluation has conducted evaluations of OVC programs in Kenya, Tanzania, Zambia, Uganda, and Mozambique.
 We are working to build national M&E systems to monitor the national response to orphans and vulnerable children in several countries including Nigeria, Tanzania, Rwanda, and Cameroon.

 Please click here for a fact sheet on how MEASURE Evaluation works to improve OVC programs by providing much-needed data about programs and populations.
 Key resources are outlined below: